 A musician and songwriter, Steinberg's compositions have been recorded by Marilyn McCoo & Billy Davis Jr, former Chicago lead singer Bill Champlin, Bob Cowsill (of The Cowsills), the Parkington Sisters, and others.
 He wrote the words and music for theme songs for Wally the Green Monster as well as for "PawSox Baseball."
 He served on the board of the San Diego Symphony and performed "Take Me Out to the Ballgame" on the Fenway Park organ during Jimmy Buffett's concerts in 2004.
 He was part of a group that sang on the Dropkick Murphys' hit song, "Tessie," and had a cameo with Drew Barrymore in the Farrelly Brothers' hit film, "Fever Pitch."

-Dan Rea III serves as General Manager and Executive Vice President of Business Affairs and Real Estate for the Worcester Red Sox.
+Dan Rea III serves as General Manager and Executive Vice President of Business and Real Estate for the Worcester Red Sox.
 Since joining the ball club in November 2015, Rea (pronounced “Ray”) has overseen the day-to-day business functions of the organization while managing its relationship with the Boston Red Sox.
-Rea is also the Front Office’s point person on all matters related to real estate development around Polar Park, including a mixed-use project to the immediate south of the ballpark along Madison Street.
-This project, which is led by Boston-based developer Denis Dowdle and has involved active collaboration with and input from the team since inception, is beginning construction on over 200 market-rate apartments this year, and includes plans for additional residential, biotech, office, and hotel development to follow.
+Rea is also the Front Office’s point person on real estate development around Polar Park, including a mixed-use project with 228 apartment units under construction to the immediate south of the ballpark.
+This project, which has been intertwined with the planning of the ballpark since the WooSox announced their intention to relocate in 2018, calls for additional residential, biotech, office, and hotel development, as part of an effort to turn the Polar Park campus into a vibrant “Live/Work/Play” area.

-Rea was a key member of the negotiating team that crafted an agreement with Worcester and Massachusetts public officials to build a transformative ballpark in the Canal District of New England’s second-largest city.
-Over the past two and a half years Rea has worked with various stakeholders to ensure the ballpark fits well within its vibrant neighborhood, in addition to acting as a liaison to various political, business, and community leaders in Central Massachusetts and beyond.
-Rea was a recent member of the Baker/Polito Administration’s Economic Development Planning Council, a committee of Massachusetts business leaders co-chaired by Lieutenant Governor Karyn Polito and Secretary of Housing and Economic Development Mike Kennealy that was tasked with bringing a series of economic growth recommendations to state leadership.
+Rea was a key member of the negotiating team that crafted an agreement with Worcester and Massachusetts public officials to build a transformative ballpark project in the Canal District of New England’s second-largest city.
+Throughout the ballpark design and construction process, Rea worked closely with a variety of stakeholders to ensure the park fit well within its neighborhood, in addition to acting as a liaison to political, business, and community leaders in Central Massachusetts and beyond.
+In this capacity Rea has been a member of the Baker/Polito Administration’s Economic Development Planning Council, a committee of Massachusetts business leaders co-chaired by Lieutenant Governor Karyn Polito and Secretary of Housing and Economic Development Mike Kennealy that brought economic growth recommendations to state leadership.

 Prior to joining the ball club, Rea spent 10 years in the Front Office of the Boston Red Sox, beginning there during his freshman year at Harvard in 2006.
 Upon graduating Rea assumed a leading role in the planning and execution of Fenway Park’s 100th anniversary, co-editing three books published by the club for the 100th and coordinating the park’s centennial celebration on April 20th, 2012 that welcomed over 200 Red Sox alumni back to Fenway Park.
 Rea also oversaw the organization's historical archives and was head scriptwriter for pre-game ceremonies at Fenway during his time in this position.
 From 2013 to 2015 Rea served as Special Assistant to Red Sox President/CEO Larry Lucchino, aiding Lucchino in a Chief of Staff-like capacity while executing various projects for Boston’s Front Office.

-Rea resides in Framingham with his wife, Lindsay, and their Shih Tzu-Yorkie, Willie, who is a very good boy.
+Rea resides in Framingham with his wife, Lindsay, their infant son, Benjamin, and their other son, Willie, a Shih Tzu-Yorkie who’s a very good boy.

 Kim Miner, Esq., serves as Executive Vice President/General Counsel for the Worcester Red Sox.
 Responsible for all aspects of the club's legal operations, the Harvard Law School graduate was a key player in negotiations to build a new ballpark for the club, first in Rhode Island and ultimately in Massachusetts.
 She was an active participant in the decision to design and build a new downtown ballpark in Worcester.
 In addition to providing legal expertise and advice on the ballpark development process, sponsorships, event contracts, employment law, intellectual property law, and governmental affairs, Miner participates in most strategic business decisions for the club.
 She also plays a major role in the philanthropic arm of the club, the WooSox Foundation.
 The 501(c)(3) nonprofit focuses on education, recreation, social justice, and children's health.